 Postdoctoral Fellowships on Climate Change Mitigation and Adaptation

 We have two new projects, one in the PNW of the USA and another in central and northern Brazil, focusing on climate change mitigation and adaptation.
-We are not able to offer industry salaries, unfortunately, but the intellectual freedom and partnerships that we offer are priceless 😉 Focal areas of research include scalable carbon capture projects with emphasis on biological and socioecological processes, so supplemental @NSF PRFB applications (due Nov 3) are also welcome: https://beta.nsf.gov/funding/opportunities/postdoctoral-research-fellowships-biology-prfb.
+Focal areas of research include scalable carbon capture projects with emphasis on biological and socioecological processes, for more information see https://careers.uoregon.edu/en-us/job/530539/postdoctoral-research-scholar

 Research Assistant Institute of Ecology and Evolution – Open Pool

 Work type: Faculty – Pro Tempore

 Categories: Research/Scientific, Biogeochemistry, Soil Science